 API Stability Long-Term

-Since an ingest token can be associated with more the parser, you may decide to no longer allow access to a parser with a particular ingest token.
+Since an ingest token can be associated with more than one parser, you may decide to no longer allow access to a parser with a particular ingest token.
 To disassociate a parser and ingest token, use the unassignIngestToken() GraphQL mutation.
 To assign another ingest token to a parser, use assignParserToIngestTokenV2().

 To change the parser associated with an ingest token using instead the LogScale API, see the Assign a Parser to a Token section of the Ingest Tokens documentation page.